finos/common-domain-model/Participants.md

 Below is the list of [participants](GOVERNANCE.md#1-roles) in CDM, who have committed to the [Community Specification Contributor License Agreement](LICENSE.md).

 ## Participants
-- Name, organization, Date of enrollment: MMM/DD/YYYY
+- Ron Kaim, CFX Consulting, Date of enrollment: May/03/2023
 -
 -
 -